zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If you’re desperate to improve your English, you’ve  come to the right place.
 Thanks to the scripts from our wonderful scriptwrit er, Dr. Lucy Tse, you can start improving your English today.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening.
+Thanks for listening.
 Come back and listen to listen to us again right here on  ESL Podcast.

 # Disinheriting a Child